High-quality backlinks are the holy grail of SEO or any SEO Agency. It’s desired by all, but attainable only to a handful of SEO adventurers.

 - Alternatively, you can also check a webpage manually for broken links.

-- If you notice any broken link, send an email pitching your content to replace the broken link.
+- If you notice any broken links, send an email pitching your content to replace the broken link.

 This method has a higher chance of helping you secure backlinks because – you’re essentially helping someone fix an existing problem.
 However, keep in mind that your link must be relevant to the link that you’re replacing.
 Otherwise, you have a low rate of success.